 - 8. What if I was discriminated against because of my criminal record?

 - Additional resources

 Also see our article about disclosing criminal history on Nevada job applications.

-It is an investigation of someone’s consumer and criminal history.
-People applying for jobs, housing, or licenses may have to get background checks.
+It is an investigation of your consumer and criminal history.
+If you apply for jobs, housing, or licenses, you may have to get background checks.